 For small, recreational greenhouses, a propane greenhouse heater may be used.
 For commercial greenhouses or industrial greenhouses, this is obviously not going to provide sufficient heating.
 Enerdes is a global supplier of greenhouse heating systems for big commercial /industrial greenhouses.

 The main use for boilers is heating the greenhouse.
 Additionally, the CO2 created in the process is used for CO2 enrichment in the greenhouse.
 Optionally, production of steam can be integrated as well.
 Usually, a separate boiler room is built, close to the greenhouse.
-Heat is transported from the boiler room to the greenhouse and subsequently divided over all areas.
+Heat is transported from the boiler room to the greenhouse and subsequently distributed into all areas.
 A boiler room is completely filled with an integrated greenhouse heating system that has many components which are all dependent on each other.

-There are many ways to produce heat for a greenhouse, but a very smart way is to combine it with the electricity generation for the greenhouse: cogeneration (COGEN).
-A COGEN consists of:
+There are many ways to produce heat for a greenhouse, but a very smart way is to combine it with the electricity generated for the greenhouse: a process called cogeneration (COGEN).

 During cogeneration, electricity is generated for the greenhouse.
 The by-products heat and the CO2 in the exhaust gasses can be used for the greenhouse as well, in order to save fuel and thus costs.